SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Groups are an organizational tool for grouping biocuration classes, they aren't themselves applied to data (classes are).
 :::

-### Examples: Biocuration Classes & the Groups They Belong To
+### Examples: biocuration classes & the groups they belong to

 ---